jjasghar/chef-openstack-testing-stack/README.md

 ### RabbitMQ

 The rabbitmq cookbook has attribute `version` = 3.4.3 and `use_distro_version` = false.
 The stackforge cookbooks override the 'use_distro_version' to true.
 Since the version shipped with ubuntu 14 is 3.2.4-1, it fails trying to install reabbitmq-server.
 This testing environment have been patched to change the 'use_distro_version' back to false.

+### Windows Platform

+When using this on a Windows platform, here are some tweaks to make this work.

+- After creating the .chef/validator.pem, you will need to convert the .pem file to linux EOL and ANSI character set.
+- In order to get ssh to work, you will need an ssl client installed.
+I used the one that came with [Git for Windows](git-scm.com/download).
+I needed to append the `C:\Program Files (x86)\Git\bin;` to the system PATH.

+## TODOs

+- Support for CentOS 7 with Juno
+- Easier debugging.
+Maybe a script to pull the logs from the controller.
+- More automated verification testing.
+Tie into some amount of [tempest](https://github.com/openstack/tempest) or [refstack](https://wiki.openstack.org/wiki/RefStack)? for basic cluster testing